benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 end
 ```

 This would be placed at the bottom of the controller under a `private` method.
-This is basically means that it is not accessible from outside the object.
+This basically means that it is not accessible from outside the object.
 Having a method to find the id is not essential but helps to stick to the convention of not repeating yourself.